SirReadsALot/Deeeep.io-Desktop-Client/README.md

 ## License

-The Deeeep.io Desktop Client is licensed under the MIT license.
+The Deeeep.io Desktop Client is licensed under the GPL-3.0 license.